-One friend whose husband is in the construction industry, says, "Marcella, I don't know if it's true.
+One friend whose husband is in the construction industry says, “Marcella, I don’t know if it’s true.
 But the gossip is young Gordie was responsible for organising the construction of the Happy Reunion Hospital in Kotel.
 The story is he convinced some people to donate the sixty-eight million dollars to build the hospital.
-I've not been able to confirm that, but all the money came from private donations.
-It wasn't on any government or Tribal Council construction project lists.
-Yet it just popped up and needed to be done very quick; and by local workers only, to keep the money in the region.
+I’ve not been able to confirm that, but all the money came from private donations.
+It wasn’t on any government or Tribal Council construction project lists.
+Yet it just popped up, and it needed to be done very quickly; and by local workers only, to keep the money in the region.
 Gordie was part of the official opening by the Queen.
-She, and several of those who know where the money came from, smiled at him whenever they talked of the huge efforts of people in raising the funds and making the hospital possible."
-They both wonder about the implications of this, and can't think of any other reason for him to be at the ceremony if he wasn't involved.
+She, and several of those who know where the money came from, smiled at him whenever they talked of the huge efforts of people in raising the funds to make the hospital possible.”
+They both wonder about the implications of this, and can’t think of any other reason for him to be at the ceremony if he wasn’t involved.

 Another friend gives her some gossip about him saving several girls from a wild animal attack some years ago.

 Mid-morning Sunday she’s in the town square when she sees him leading a young girl about seven into the playground.
 She has a vacant look on her face, but smiles when the playground equipment comes into focus for her.
 Gordie stops to kneel in front of her, and talk to her in a serious manner, she nods.
 Smiling, she enters the playground.
 He stands at the gate, watching her.
 There’s a lot of children in the playground, and two adults from the orphanage across the road are there as well.

 A short time later a young girl falls over near him.
 He’s quick to help her up, and brushes her off.
 Examining her skinned knee he pulls out a first aid kit, and he treats her knee.
 One of the orphanage adults watches from across the way, she smiles at them.
 With a smile, the girl goes back to playing.